pxc/gitbook/text/19_Finding_in_Git_Grep/0_ Finding_in_Git_Grep.markdown

 	v1.5.0:sha1_file.c:             buf = xmmap(NULL, size, PROT_READ, MAP_PRIVATE, fd

-You can see that there are some differences between the current lines and these lines in version 1.5.0, one of which is that xmmap is now used in wrapper.c where it was not back in v1.5.0.
+You can see that there are some differences between the current lines and these lines in version 1.5.0, one of which is that `xmmap` is now used in `wrapper.c` where it was not back in v1.5.0.

-You can also combine search terms in grep.
-Say you wanted to search for where SORT_DIRENT is defined in your repository:
+You can also combine search terms in `grep`.
+Say you wanted to search for where `SORT_DIRENT` is defined in your repository:

 	$ git grep -e '#define' --and -e SORT_DIRENT builtin-fsck.c:#define SORT_DIRENT 0